vanessamarinho/co-occurrence-networks/README.md

 # Co-occurrence Networks
 co-occurrence-networks v1.0

-Code that creates a co-occurrence network (the nodes represent the words and the edges connect adjacent words) from a pre-processed text file (according to one's needs).
+Code that creates a co-occurrence network (the nodes represent the words and the edges (or arcs) connect adjacent words) from a pre-processed text file (according to one's needs).
 The network is stored in a PAJEK file format.

 ## Requirements